foscia-dev/foscia/README.md

 > Type safe, modular and intuitive API/data client for JS/TS.

-**Foscia acts as an intermediary layer** between your application and your data source (API, database).
+**Foscia acts as an intermediary layer** between your application and your data source (API, database), just like an ORM would.
 It helps **keeping your data structure clear and type safe** with simple models definition and provide a lot of useful tools to make common tasks easier (changes tracking, hooks, serialization, etc.), allowing you to focus on your features!